buttabu/CTP-Plugr/README.md

 ----
 #### Any questions about the template, hit me up on slack
-> This bolier template comes from the following repo
+> This boilerplate code comes from the following repo
 > https://github.com/bertho-zero/react-redux-universal-hot-example
 > I cleaned it up and simplified it to fit our needs.
 They have docs about this template, read them when you get a chance.